OzNetNerd/Packer-Gitlab/CloudFormation/README.md

 	--output text
 	```

+    Note: It takes approximately 5 minutes for the instance to be ready.
+If you'd like to keep an eye on its progress, SSH into it and issue the following command:

+    ```
+    sudo tail -f /var/log/messages
+    ```

+4. Start the GitLab runner as per the instructions in the parent README.
+    ```

+## Troubleshooting

-4. (Optional) Run the `docker ps` command.
+Run the `docker ps` command.
 If you Receive the following error message:

 	```
 	Couldn't connect to Docker daemon at http+docker://localhost - is it running?
 	```

 Terminate the SSH session and reconnect.

 # Setting Up GitLab